ruggero-valli/spindler-c/README.md

 functions to compute the derivatives of the orbital parameters, exactly as in the python version.

-It doens't include the functionality to integrate these derivatives.
+It doesn't include the functionality to integrate these derivatives.

 ## Example usage